Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/pins.md

 3. Click/tap on **Pin Web Link**.

-### Pinning a Dashboard to a workspace or a project
+### Pinning a Dashboard to a Workspace or a Project

 1. Open the workspace or the project that you want to pin a dashboard to.